-This article is related to our U.S. dedicated servers only.
+This article is related to our U.S. dedicated servers with private network connectivity.

 To ensure the proper functioning of private networking on your dedicated server, you must establish a static route for the 10.0.0.0/8 network.
 Follow the relevant instructions below based on your Linux distribution.